semiotproject/almazov-temperature/README.md

 ```

 ## Usage
+To launch locally, you must build app with `npm run prod` and put files from `./dist` directory to the NGINX - or use [python simple HTTP server](https://docs.python.org/2/library/simplehttpserver.html).
+Platform host is defined in `./src/config.js`.
 If you want to use platform, other than hardcoded in code without redeploy, just load webpage with URL param `platform`, e.g.:
 ```
 http://semiot.ru/almazov-temperature/?platform=test.semiot.ru
 ```